gdamdam/awesome-decentralized-web/.github/PULL_REQUEST_TEMPLATE.md

 Link to recent commits, releases, development activity, or evidence that mature software remains usable.
 -->

-**Evidence of real adoption:**
+**Evidence of notability (any credible third-party signal):**

 <!--
-Examples include an active community, deployed instances, documented users, integrations, or approximately 100 or more repository stars.
+Examples include an active community, deployed instances, packages or integrations, independent articles or conference talks, security audits, public funding (e.g. NLnet/NGI), or approximately 100 or more repository stars.

+Privacy-preserving networks cannot measure their users — independent third-party attention counts.

 This list is not a launch platform for brand-new projects.
 -->